sethsandaru/kiva-laravel-tdd/README.md

-# XXD - a Laravel TDD Sample Project
+# KivaNote - a Laravel TDD Sample Project

-Let me introduce you to XXX, a simple real-world application using Laravel to show you how the TDD & Unit Testing works.
+Let me introduce you to KivaNote, a simple real-world application using Laravel to show you how the TDD & Unit Testing works (with PHP & Laravel).

 TDD or Unit Testing, it's absolutely good practice and give the developers more confident & trust about their works, their project.
 Especially importance projects like:
 Banking, Healthcare, E-commerce,...